mostlyinsanebro/cartautomator/README.md

 10. Now click on cart and you will see that all n itemms have been added to the cart.

--This was the summary in brief of waht this project does.
+-This was the summary in brief of what this project does.